- King James Bible

 The above verses clearly show we are given eternal life when we’re saved.
 In John 10:28-29 Jesus says two crucial things: that he gives his sheep eternal life and that no man is able to pluck his sheep out of his Father’s hand.
 Given that Jesus is both the Word (John 1:1) and the truth (John 14:6), we know that his words are true.

-Knowing that we have eternal life — now, not at some point in the future — we must also understand that, while we cannot commit any sin that will cause us to lose our salvation, this is not a license to sin as God will punish us here on earth.
+Knowing that we have eternal life — now, not at some point in the future — we must also understand that this is not a license to sin as God will punish us here on earth.

 For whom the Lord loveth he chasteneth, and scourgeth every son whom he receiveth.
 If ye endure chastening, God dealeth with you as with sons; for what son is he whom the father chasteneth not?
 But if ye be without chastisement, whereof all are partakers, then are ye bastards, and not sons.
 (Hebrews 12:6-8)